jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 - **Side Panel**: Requires specific `manifest.json` configuration and explicit `chrome.sidePanel.open` and `chrome.sidePanel.setOptions` calls in the background script.

 ## Development Notes
-- Extension ready for manual testing in Chrome Developer Mode
+- Extension ready for manual testing in Chrome Developer Mode.
-- All required permissions configured in manifest.json
+- All required permissions configured in manifest.json.
-- Default categories (Work, Learning, Inspiration, Networking, Other) pre-configured
+- Default categories (Work, Learning, Inspiration, Networking, Other) pre-configured.
-- Side panel provides complete category and post management interface
+- Side panel provides complete category and post management interface.
+- **Reset All Bookmarks**: New functionality added to clear all user data.
+- **Post URL in Modal**: Added a read-only field to display the LinkedIn post URL in the categorization modal.

 ## Potential Enhancements (Future)
-- Bulk categorization features
+- Bulk operations for multiple posts.
-- Export/import functionality
+- Export/import functionality.
-- Category analytics and insights
+- Category analytics and insights.
-- Advanced search with date ranges
+- Advanced search with filters (date, author, etc.).
-- Integration with other productivity tools
+- Make the post URL field in the modal editable if users need to manually correct/add URLs.